-It’s that time of year when our bodies are challenged with low vitamin D, colder temperatures and subsequent immune system challenges.
+It’s that time of year when our bodies are challenged with low vitamin D, colder temperatures and subsequent immune system hurdles.
 Besides the obvious strategies to boost immunity during this time like getting fresh air and eating vitamin C rich foods, taking care of your gut bugs may just provide that key extra ingredient to avoid getting sick this winter.
-And don’t forget, your immune system is much more than a barrier between you and the common cold, research is now pointing the finger at the immune system and inflammation as being one of the root causes of disease.
+And don’t forget, your immune system is much more than a barrier between you and the common cold, research is now pointing the finger at the immune system as being one of the root causes of disease.

 Many of us have heard the statistic that the microbial cells in our body outnumber our own cells by up to 10 to 1, but did you know that genetically speaking, microbes contribute around 99% of gene expression and your own cells only 1%!
 The huge number of microbial cells which make up the microbiome, in the form of bacteria, yeast, parasites, viruses and protozoa, have an overwhelmingly significant impact on the health outcomes you experience each and every single day, particularly the immune system.

 To set the story here, I want to go way, way back to when you were born.
 You see during the early stages of life, your immune system goes through some crucial development, and much of this is dependent on the microbiome which you receive from your mother at birth (and even in the womb, too!).
 As the baby moves through the vaginal canal, he or she picks up a sort of ‘seedling sample’ of Mum’s microbiome.
 These initial microbes begin to inhabit baby’s skin and most importantly enter the mouth and gut; the initial stages of a very delicate developmental microbiome project!